terraref/drone-pipeline/README.md

 This project is leveraging the work done in the TERRA REF project to create a drone-specific processing pipeline for plant based analysis.
 It assumes you are familiar with [Clowder's](https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS) concepts of extractors.

+We also have an separate GitHub project with a focus on the Drone Processing Pipeline as an independent entity at https://github.com/az-digitalag/Drone-Processing-Pipeline.

 ### Challenges